saurabhghatnekar/Foundations-of-Quantum-Mechanics/Foundations.md

 A classical computer has billions of such switches (called transistors) in it.
 Today we run billions of operations on these switches every second.
 The AI algorithms that we run on these computers are also based on these switches.

 But, there is a limit to how much we can scale these switches.
 We are already reaching the limit of how small we can make these switches.

 Also, there are problems that are too complex for these switches to solve.
 For example, if you want to find the factors of a large number, it will take a classical computer a very long time to find the factors.

+So, we need a new way to compute.
+We need a new way to represent information.
+We need a new way to solve complex problems.
+We need a new way to do AI.

+Quantum Computing is the answer to most these problems.